freeelectron-ro/zynq-4bit-div-operation/README.md

 This small sketch demonstrates the division operation on Zybo board.
-  This was implemented to use only the PL, but no PS nor ARM.
+It was implemented to use only the PL, but no PS nor ARM.
   The usage is simple:
    - on switches 3:0 select the upper four bits of dividend, then press&release button 3
    - on switches 3:0 select the lower four bits of dividend, then press&release button 2